pcdv/jflask/README.md

 JBootWeb
 ========

-JBootWeb is a template project (i.e. you clone it and customize it) that generates an executable jar.
-The jar contains a HTTP server and minimal web framework thats runs the app.
+JBootWeb is both a template project (i.e. you clone it and customize it) and a web framework inspired by [Flask](http://flask.pocoo.org/).

+The build generates an executable jar which contains a HTTP server and a small and customizable web framework thats serves the app.

 The generated application is minimal:
  - it uses the JDK's [integrated HTTP server](http://docs.oracle.com/javase/7/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/package-summary.html)